JoomiK/JoomiK.github.io/_posts/2017-1-7-robberies.md

 ![png](/images/output_51_1.png)

 And that's the forecast at the original scale.
-It's not a great forecast.
-To be continued...
+It's not great; this was just a quick and dirty forecast, but after this, I'll come back and refine the model by:

+1. Using seasonal ARIMA, for which I would need to find (p,d,q,P,D,Q) values.
+2. Get a holdout sample (validatiaon set) using recent past data points.
+2. Run through different parameter values and get the values that give the lowest error on the validation set.